ServandoBa/InvestmentsDashboard/README.md

 ```
 </details>

 The data preparation process will be facilitated using the Python script feature in Power BI.
 This automation streamlines the entire procedure, ensuring the seamless retrieval of the necessary tables for the creation of the dashboard.
+The client will just need to export the same file to the same folder to be identified as the same file mentioned in the file path at the beginning of the script.

 </details>